Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Methodology

 \subsection{Overview of the Proposed Approach}

-The proposed model augments a DreamerV3-style world model with two training-time auxiliary losses: multi-horizon prediction of frozen OpenCLIP image embeddings and town-adversarial supervision on a semantic projection of the deterministic RSSM state.
-A history-conditioned context feature summarizes encoder embeddings observed up to time $t$ and conditions the semantic rollout predictor, preserving online causality
+The proposed method augments a DreamerV3-style latent world model with two training-time auxiliary objectives.
+The first objective predicts frozen OpenCLIP image embeddings over imagined multi-step rollouts.
+The second objective applies town-adversarial supervision to a semantic projection of the deterministic RSSM state.
+A causal history-conditioned context feature summarizes encoder embeddings observed up to time t and conditions the semantic rollout predictor.

-Figure \ref{fig:framework} summarizes the proposed framework.
-The observation stream is processed by a DreamerV3-style world model with recurrent latent dynamics.
-From the latent state, the model predicts observations, reward, and continuation, while two auxiliary branches regularize the learned representation: a semantic rollout branch predicts future frozen OpenCLIP embeddings over multiple horizons, and a town-adversarial branch discourages source-town identity from being encoded in the semantic feature.
-The actor and critic are trained on imagined latent trajectories, and the learned policy is evaluated zero-shot in held-out towns without any target-domain adaptation.
+\autoref{fig:framework} summarizes the framework.
+The observation stream is processed by a Dreamer-style world model with recurrent latent dynamics.
+The standard world-model heads predict observations, rewards, and continuations.
+In parallel, a semantic rollout branch predicts future OpenCLIP embeddings, and a town-adversarial branch discourages source-town identity from being encoded in the semantic feature.
+In the primary model, the actor and critic are trained on imagined trajectories using the standard Dreamer feature.
+The semantic and context branches are, therefore, auxiliary training mechanisms rather than replacements for the control input.
+At evaluation time, the learned policy is deployed directly in held-out towns without target-domain adaptation, and no OpenCLIP embeddings or town labels are required.

-\subsection{Model / Architecture}
+\subsection{Model Architecture}

-We use a DreamerV3-style latent world model built from an observation encoder, a recurrent state-space model (RSSM), and prediction heads for observation reconstruction, reward, and continuation.
+We use a DreamerV3-style latent world model built from an observation encoder, a recurrent state-space model, and prediction heads for observation reconstruction, reward, and continuation.
 Let

-denote the RSSM latent state, where \(d_t\) is the deterministic recurrent state and \(z_t\) is the stochastic state.
-Given observation \(o_t\) and previous action \(a_{t-1}\), the encoder produces
+denote the RSSM latent state, where $d_t$ is the deterministic recurrent state and $z_t$ is the stochastic latent state.
+Given observation $o_t$ and previous action $a_{t-1}$, the encoder produces

 The RSSM defines a prior and posterior over latent states as